faizan4devloper/band-landing-page/README.md

-import React, { useState } from "react";
+import React, { useState } from 'react';
-import axios from "axios";
+import axios from 'axios';
-import Sidebar from "./Sidebar";
+import Sidebar from './Sidebar';
-import MainContent from "./MainContent";
+import MainContent from './MainContent';
-import DataTable from "./DataTable";
-import styles from "./ProductSheetsPage.module.css";
+import DataTable from './DataTable'; // Import the new DataTable component import styles from './ProductSheetsPage.module.css';

 const ProductSheetsPage = () => {
   const [file, setFile] = useState(null);